Be sure to check here again later for full schedule details

-Understanding the IEP Process: The goal of this workshop is to educate families on the many steps of the Individualized Education Program (IEP) process for students with disabilities.
+Understanding the IEP Process: The goal of this training is to educate families on the many steps of the Individualized Education Program (IEP) process for students with disabilities.
 This workshop will provide comprehensive information and insightful guidance that serves to empower parents to be a more effective advocate for their student and be an informed, contributing team member in school meetings.
-Topics include the 10 steps of the IEP process, an overview of the Individuals with Disabilities Education and Improvement Act of 2004 (IDEA), parent and students' rights, FAQs, helpful tips, and a Q&A session.
+Topics include steps of the IEP process, an overview of the Individuals with Disabilities Education and Improvement Act of 2004 (IDEA), parent and students' rights, FAQs, helpful tips, and a Q&A session.

-Back-to-School with Your Child’s Team: 5 Ways to Ensure a Successful School Year: The goal of this workshop is to educate and empower families of special needs students on the five essential actions to improve communication, organization, reviewing, planning, and monitoring of their child's special education program.
+Back-to-School with Your Child’s Team: 5 Ways to Ensure a Successful School Year: The goal of this training is to educate and empower families of special needs students on the five essential actions to improve communication, organization, reviewing, planning, and monitoring of their child's special education program.
 Additional topics include the purpose of an Individualized Education Program (IEP), the basics of the Individuals with Disabilities Education and Improvement Act of 2004 (IDEA), the school's "wish list," tips for parents/"did you know?" and a Q&A session.

-Intro to the IEP Process: Transitioning from an IFSP to an IEP: The goal of this workshop is to educate parents of special needs children ages birth to 2 on the steps to transition from an Individualized Family Service Plan (IFSP) to an Individualized Education program (IEP).
-Topics include local Child Find contacts, an overview of parts B and C of the Individuals with Disabilities Education and Improvement Act of 2004 (IDEA), overview of the 10 steps of the IEP process, parent and student rights, FAQs, helpful tips, and a Q&A session.
+Intro to the IEP Process: Transitioning from an IFSP to an IEP: The goal of this training is to educate parents of special needs children ages birth to 2 on the steps to transition from an Individualized Family Service Plan (IFSP) to an Individualized Education program (IEP).
+Topics include local Child Find contacts, an overview of parts B and C of the Individuals with Disabilities Education and Improvement Act of 2004 (IDEA), overview of the steps of the IEP process, parent and student rights, FAQs, helpful tips, and a Q&A session.